-Dartmouth College (referred to in this Policy as "Dartmouth") is committed to supporting travel opportunities for all members of the Dartmouth community, both domestically and abroad, and encourages off-campus and experiential study, research, fieldwork, community-based learning, internships and other activities.
-These experiences help members of our community to develop important competencies through first-hand travel experience.
-Dartmouth also recognizes that its scholars are part of intellectual communities that span the globe, and supports the ability of its students, staff, and faculty members to travel to perform scholarly work, attend scientific conferences, present their discoveries, serve as peer reviewers, and engage in other forms of academic and scholarly partnership.
-Supporting these activities requires the management of risks and weighing of potential benefits to participants, with a goal of to maximizing personal safety and compliance with applicable regulations while enhancing the academic experience and respecting commitments to our off-campus partners.
+Dartmouth College (referred to in this Policy as "Dartmouth") is committed to supporting travel opportunities for all members of the Dartmouth community, both domestically and abroad, and encourages off-campus and experiential study, research, fieldwork, community-based learning, internships, and other activities.
+These experiences help members of our community develop important competencies through first-hand travel experience.
+Dartmouth recognizes that its scholars are part of intellectual communities that span the globe, and supports its students, staff, and faculty to travel to perform scholarly work, attend scientific conferences, present their discoveries, serve as peer reviewers, and engage in other forms of academic and scholarly partnership.
+Supporting these activities requires managing risks and weighing the benefits to participants to maximize personal safety and compliance with regulations while enhancing the academic experience and respecting commitments to our off-campus partners.

 A. Travel Registry

 The Global Dartmouth Travel Registry ("Travel Registry") is used to assist in identifying the needs of Dartmouth Travelers in the event of an emergency.
 Registration in the Travel Registry is required for all Dartmouth Travelers traveling to international locations.

 Before traveling, Dartmouth Travelers must determine if a location they are traveling to requires a "Travel Exception".
 Participating in Dartmouth Travel without an approved Travel Exception when one is required is prohibited; expenses for such travel will not be covered by Dartmouth.